Main conjectures for higher rank nearly ordinary families -- I: Introduction and set up

 \subsection{Acknowledgements}

-The first named author (K.B.) acknowledges partial support through EC Grant 745691-CriticalGZ, T\"{U}B\.ITAK Grant 113F059 and Turkish Academy of Sciences.
+The first named author (K.B.) acknowledges partial support through EC Grant 745691-CriticalGZ.
 He also thanks the second named author (T.O.) for his invitation to Osaka University where this project was initiated.
 The second named author (T.O) acknowledges partial support through Grant-in-Aid for Scientific Research (B) of JSPS: Grant Number 26287005.
 He also thanks to Ko\c{c} University for their hospitality during his stay in March 2017.
 Authors would also like thank Nesin Mathematics Village for hosting them as part of a Research in Pairs program.